 At Bross & Frankel, we are proud of our record and reputation.
 Most of our VA clients are referred by other veterans whom we have helped over the years.

-Mr. Frankel has put his knowledge as a disability benefits advocate to use in representing veterans in the unique area of disability compensation benefits.
-He has taught other lawyers the VA claims process, and contributed a chapter to “Navigating Legal Issues for Military Veterans: Leading Lawyers on Arguing Disability, Pension, and other Claims Before the VA,” a book dedicated to educating attorneys on the pitfalls of representing veterans in VA claims.
+Mr. Frankel has put his knowledge as a disability benefits advocate to work in representing veterans in the unique area of disability compensation benefits.
+He has taught other lawyers the VA claims process, and contributed a chapter to a book dedicated to educating attorneys on the pitfalls of representing veterans in VA claims: “Navigating Legal Issues for Military Veterans: Leading Lawyers on Arguing Disability, Pension, and other Claims Before the VA.”We know veterans disability benefits law — and we are dedicated to helping disabled veterans like you.
+Speak with a VA benefits advocate today.
+Call us at 856-795-8880 or contact us online for a no-obligation claim review.